Below is another small piece of the puzzle for my Xbox Cooling System Project I was

 working on while I was studying Electrical Engineering.
 For the Cooling System Project,

-there would need to be communication of temperature, so I wanted to research how a
+there would need to be a communication of temperature, so I wanted to research how a

 fiber optic cable would accomplish it.